 This article is available on audio here.
+A commentary about the article from Right Wing News is available here.

 Call it as it is.
 Susan Rice is a liar.
 She has continuously lied to the American people and she lied to hide the crimes of the Obama administration.
 She is so good at lying that most people have forgotten her many fallacious testimonies before Congress.
 The recent surveillance “unmasking” of Trump and associates during the campaign is the tip of the iceberg.